 Reset -> sacrifice recognition to escape baggage

-Bridge assets help existing audiences connect the old company to the new expression.
-These may include a retained color, a simplified version of an old mark, a familiar phrase, a founder note, a launch email, a before-and-after explanation, redirect planning, and a temporary phrase like “formerly known as.”
+These may include a retained color, a simplified version of an old mark, a familiar phrase, a founder note, a launch email, a before-and-after explanation, redirect planning, and a temporary “formerly known as” line.
+This is not nostalgia.
+It is wayfinding.
+Customers do not attend your internal strategy meetings — they need visible continuity, a handrail from the identity they knew to the one you are becoming.

 Rebranding without rollout governance is public confusion wearing a new outfit.

-Part IV: The Internal Danger
+The Internal Danger

+Rebrands often fail inside the company before they fail in public.
 The design team launches the new system, but sales keeps using the old deck.
 The founder uses an outdated logo in WhatsApp.
 HR posts a job with the old tone.
 A branch location prints the wrong color.
 The website is new, but the invoices look like the past.

 This is why The Code of Consistency is not a luxury document.
 It is the operating system for the new identity.